Dysrup1or/Promptimal/STRIPE_SETUP.md

 Promptly now supports Stripe subscription billing for Pro tier upgrades ($9.99/month).

+## ⚠️ IMPORTANT: Webhook Deployment

+The Stripe webhook endpoint (`/api/stripe/webhook`) runs on the FastAPI server (`api_server.py`), which is **separate** from the Streamlit app.
+For production with webhooks, you have two options:

+### Option A: Two Railway Services (Recommended)
+1. Deploy the main Streamlit app (existing service)
+2. Create a second Railway service for the API server:
+   - Use `uvicorn api_server:app --host 0.0.0.0 --port $PORT`
+   - Set webhook URL to this service's domain

+### Option B: Single Service with Both (Advanced)
+Use `start_services.py` which runs both services, but note that Railway only exposes one port externally.
+You'd need an internal service mesh or reverse proxy.

+### Option C: Use Stripe Checkout Without Webhooks (Simplest)
+The checkout flow works without webhooks - users are redirected back with `?upgrade=success`.
+You can manually sync tiers via admin CLI until webhooks are configured.

 ## Required Environment Variables

 Add these to your Railway project (or `.env` for local testing):